 5. A Certificate of Origin is needed to verify the source country of the item or items that are being imported into Mexico.
 It is absolutely essential that this document is presented to Mexican Customs for without it the good or goods will be denied entry.

 It is also fundamentally important to note that when importing goods into Mexico from the US and Canada, a NAFTA Certificate of Origin must be presented.

-All companies importing into Mexico are required to follow the five requirements listed above.
+All companies importing into Mexico are required to follow these five Mexico import requirements.
 Stand-alone companies in Mexico must have the expertise on staff to deal with these and other important Mexican Customs issues.
 Companies that operate in Mexico under the auspices of a shelter company, however, do not have to become directly involved in dealings with Mexican customs when importing goods into Mexico.
 Shelter companies employ the services of Mexican customs brokers or have them on staff.
 These parties work on behalf of shelter company clients.